Retirement and Health Care Coverage...

 Save these documents, as well as memos or letters from your company, union, or bank, that relate to your retirement or health plans.
 They may prove valuable in protecting your retirement and health benefit rights.

-The Employee Benefits Security Administration offers more information on HIPAA, COBRA and ERISA.
+The Employee Benefits Security Administration offers more information on HIPAA, COBRA, ERISA, and ACA.
 The following booklets, available by calling the agency’s toll-free number, may be particularly useful:

 - Your Health Plan and HIPAA...Making the Law Work for You

 - An Employee’s Guide to Health Benefits Under COBRA